PROTECT Week: Protect Older Americans from Financial Exploitation - Financial Regulation

 Tony Salazar, Commissioner of Financial Regulation

 That is why the Office of the Commissioner of Financial Regulation is proud to participate in PROTECT Week (June 10-15), a statewide awareness and public education campaign focused on protecting older Americans from financial exploitation.
 PROTECT Week culminates on June 15th, which is World Elder Abuse Awareness Day, an international observation designated by the United Nations to bring attention to the exploitation and abuse of the elderly in all its forms.
-The Hogan Administration and the Office of the Commissioner of Financial Regulation, I am acutely aware of the growing epidemic of elder financial exploitation, and that the problem, as rampant as it is, often goes unreported and unresolved.
+The Hogan Administration and the Office of the Commissioner of Financial Regulation, are acutely aware of the growing epidemic of elder financial exploitation, and how unfortunately, it often goes unreported and unresolved.

-I strongly encourage elder consumers (and those who love them) to be aware of the dangers and to educate themselves on this issue.
-Take advantage of our brochure What Account is Right for You?, which provides information on the implications of adding someone to financial accounts and questions to ask when opening an account.
-Knowledge and awareness are the first steps to making informed decisions or getting help if financial abuse occurs.
+We strongly encourage elder consumers (and those who love them) to be aware of the dangers and to educate themselves on this issue.
+Take advantage of our brochure “What Account is Right for You?” which provides information on the implications of adding someone to your financial accounts and the questions you should ask when opening an account.
+Knowledge and awareness are the first steps in recognizing financial abuse, making informed decisions or getting help if financial abuse occurs.
 We also encourage elder consumers and their families to take advantage of the statewide events being held during PROTECT Week, including a telephone town hall on scams on June 14th hosted by AARP.

 To report suspected cases of financial exploitation, contact Adult Protective Services at 800-917-7383.
 You may also contact the Office of the Commissioner of Financial Regulation at 888-784-0136 if you have a complaint regarding a Maryland state-chartered financial institution or mortgage company.
 Finally, we encourage you to visit the PROTECT Week website for additional resources including how to recognize financial abuse and what you can do about it.